-Peter Vanable was appointed Associate Provost for Graduate Studies and Dean of the Graduate School on January 6, 2017.
-He assumed the role of Interim Vice President of Research on January 1, 2016.
+Peter Vanable was appointed associate provost for graduate studies and dean of the Graduate School on January 6, 2017.
+He served as interim vice president of research from January 1, 2016 to August 31, 2017.
 Vanable is a professor of psychology and adjunct professor of medicine at SUNY Upstate Medical University.
 Vanable served as chair of psychology for six years, an appointment that began in August of 2009.

 Vanable is the past recipient of an excellence in Graduate Education Faculty Recognition Award (2013) and was elected to Fellow status by the Society of Behavioral Medicine in 2012.

 Vanable served on Syracuse University’s Institutional Review Board for seven years and was appointed to serve as chair in 2014.
 Vanable is a past member of Syracuse University’s Senate Budget Committee and was recently appointed to serve on the Chancellor’s Steering Committee for oversight of the University’s Fast Forward Syracuse initiative, designed to improve operational efficiencies and leverage funds to enhance investment in high impact research.
 He can be reached at firstname.lastname@example.org or 315.443.2543.

 Information Technology Services

 Samuel Scozzafava is the chief information officer and vice president for Information Technology Services (ITS).
 Sam provides day-to-day leadership and administration of the ITS department, and develops and implements strategies to ensure that ITS is providing central technology support across both the academic and administrative operations of the University.
 As CIO, Sam provides leadership and acts as a catalyst for unifying the various information technology visions across campus into one, and is the main consensus builder in coordinating technology acquisition and deployment at Syracuse University.
 He can be reached at email@example.com or 315.443.3814.